Our Reason for Existence

 Where does the spirit go after death?

 If that is difficult to understand, consider a burning candle.
-Its flame gives warmth and light, and it has been frequently taken as an analogy to the human spirit.
+Its flame gives warmth and light, and it has been frequently taken as an analogy to human life.
 Now suppose that the candle burns to the end and the flame goes out.
 Where did it go?
 Well, it went nowhere.
 The flame is not a physical thing that goes somewhere.
 Rather, it is a physical process.
 When the candle wick burns to its end, this process stops.
-From the perspective of a positive atheist, the same thing happens to the human “spirit”.
+From the perspective of a positive atheist, the same thing happens to the human consciousness.
 It is a process that stops when the human dies.
 It’s just gone.
 Consciousness is turned off forever – a state that is sometimes called eternal oblivion.

 My worst nightmare is not my own death.